Questions and answers about SAP Business One fields and functions.

 Master data / Business partners / Terms of payment

-On the "Terms of payment" tab, you can enter all data relating to the business partner's payment information.
+On the „Payment Terms“ tab, you can specify all data concerning the business partner's payment information.

 Select the price list for this business partner.
 The assigned price list is the basis for pricing in the purchasing and sales documents.